xbdo01/docs/docs/Discord Permissions.md

 </Tabs>

 ---
 "But what if my server has a lot of channels and I just want Rythm to stay in a single channel.
-Do I need to blacklist every other channels? 😩😩😩"
+Do I need to blacklist every other channel? 😩😩😩"

 If you have the same idea as the question above, you can use this trick to "whitelist" a channel: Denying Rythm's permissions for a whole category then deciding which channel to allow Rythm to access 😉
 <Tabs